Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals

-\end{corollary} We point out that, using Vitali's covering theorem and the doubling property of the measures, Strichartz \cite{Str} and Fu, Tang and Wen \cite{FTW} obtained a similar weak type $(1,1)$ inequality in Corollary \ref{weaki} for a special class of Bernoulli convolutions, and used it to study the mock Fourier series on fractal sets.
-We emphasize that we obtain a better (upper bound) constant satisfying the inequality.
+\end{corollary} We point out that, it is well-known that the above weak-type inequality in Corollary \ref{weaki} holds for doubling measure, see, for example \cite{Str}.
+In particular, Fu et al. \cite{FTW} obtained a similar inequality for a special class of Bernoulli convolutions, and used it to study the mock Fourier series on fractal sets.
+The difference is that the measure $\mu$ here is not necessarily doubling and we obtain a better upper bound.

-Applying Corollary \ref{weaki}, we have the following strong type $(p,p)$ inequality on self-similar set $K$ with self-similar measure $\mu$.
+Applying Corollary \ref{weaki}, we have the following strong type $(p,p)$ inequality.